Meat Glue: the Secret Non-Vegetarian Non-Vegan Ingredient that Is Used in Tofu and Other Things

 The problem for vegetarians and vegans is that it is often made from the blood of pigs and cows.

 The Happy Gluten-Free Vegan and Vegan Costco group are always free.
-No annoying pop-up videos or ads, but it does cost us money to maintain the site and Facebook group, so if you've received value from the group or this site, won't you please leave a tip?
+No annoying pop-up videos or ads, but it does cost us money to maintain the site and Facebook group, so if you've received value from us, won't you please leave a tip?

 Thank you! ❤️